zaarly/design-exercise/README.md

 * Use Bootstrap to recereate the status screen linked to above.
 * Don't use any other frameworks.
 * Any  CSS, JS, iconography, or other design assets outside of Bootstrap should be made from scratch.
+* **2 ways to submit your exercise:**
-* Submit your exercise by creating a pull request on this repo.
-Please name your PR `FirstInital LastInitial – Design Exercise`
+  1. Either create a pull request on this repo and name your PR `FirstInital LastInitial – Design Exercise`
+  2. Or, if your unfamilliar with github, zip up your project in a folder using the same naming convention and email it to `matt@zaarly.com`

 ### Out-of-bounds
 * Do not worry about mobile for this.
 Twitter will only be releasing this update to desktop browsers.